cms-L1TK/firmware-hls/README.md

 Currently the supported chain configurations for EMP builds are:

-* **Skinny Chain (non-combined modules)**
+* **Skinny Chain (combined, unsplit modules)**
   * InputRouter to KalmanFilter
+    * Target = Apollo VU13P (1 FPGA)
+    * EMP build path = `IntegrationTests/ReducedCombinedConfig/IRtoKF`

+* **Barrel Chain (combined, unsplit modules)**
+  * InputRouter to KalmanFilter
-    * Target = Apollo VU7P
+    * Target = Apollo VU13P (1 FPGA)
-    * EMP build path = `IntegrationTests/ReducedConfig/IRtoKF`
+    * EMP build path = `IntegrationTests/CombinedBarrelConfig/IRtoKF`

 * **Some info**

     * The EMP firmware uses a subset of the [SURF library](https://github.com/slaclab/surf).
-    More info on that in `IntegrationTests/common/hdl/surf_subset/README.md`
+    More info on that in `IntegrationTests/common/hdl/surf_subset/README.md` (Note: this may be unused for the IRtoKF chain)
     * `firmware-hls/KalmanFilter` is a git sub-module link to the repo containing the [Kalman Filter firmware repo](https://github.com/cms-L1TK/l1tk-for-emp/tree/d0d3ba506bf77926862f0d7f3ebf781c041da6eb).
-(Action: Update to point to master, once it is compatible with EMP v0.7).
+Note that different KalmanFilter configurations are needed for the reduced chain, the barrel chain, and the full chain.
+The Makefile updates this repository to point to the appropriate branch, but if possible, it could be useful for the KalmanFilter repository to support different configurations.
-    * Some python and TCL script are needed to implement and simulate the EMP firmware.
+    * Some python and TCL scripts are needed to implement and simulate the EMP firmware.
     More info on that in [this README](https://github.com/cms-L1TK/firmware-hls/blob/doc_emp/IntegrationTests/ReducedConfig/IRtoKF/firmware/scripts/README.md).

+* **Note** See [here](https://apollo-lhc.gitlab.io/cornell-cm/Manual/TFFirmware/02-EMPTF/) for more detailed instructions, particularly with regards to installing the prerequisites noted below and for performing tests on Apollo hardware.

 ### Prerequisites

 * Xilinx Vivado 2020.1 (HLS build) and 2021.2 (project build)
-* ipbb: The [IPbus Builder Tool](https://github.com/ipbus/ipbb).
+* ipbb: The [IPbus Builder Tool](https://github.com/ipbus/ipbb) incl. uHAL.
 Tested with dev/2022g
 * Python 3
 * Questasim v2021.1_2 for Questa simulation